Gerry Faust: Notre Dame

 It was his amazing high school record, sound ethics and the quality football players from Moeller who later played at Notre Dame, that led Notre Dame officials to take a calculated gamble and hire him when Dan Devine stepped down after the 1980 season.
 For Faust, a devout Roman Catholic, it was a dream come true.
 He had coveted the head coaching job at Notre Dame for years and said all along that he would never leave Moeller for anything else.
 Faust inherited a solid squad that included nine of his former players from Moeller.
 He switched the team's home jerseys from green back to blue, although initially it was a lighter Madonna blue shade than the navy blue that had been previously worn (and returned to in 1984), and kept the players' names on the backs.
 A self-proclaimed eternal optimist brimming with enthusiasm, Faust had visions of winning more games and national championships and coaching at Notre Dame longer than anyone else.
 Then when he saw Notre Dame's schedule, he was quoted as saying, "I hope my lifelong dream doesn't end in a nightmare."
 It proved to be a prophetic statement and his era at Notre Dame, initially referred to as "The Bold Experiment", fell far short of expectations.

 Faust's Notre Dame tenure started on a high note with a 27–9 victory over LSU in the 1981 season opener, one of the most widely anticipated games in school history.
-After top-ranked Michigan lost to Wisconsin on the same day, Notre Dame was voted #1 in the polls.
+After top-ranked Michigan lost to Wisconsin on the same day, Notre Dame was voted No. 1 in the polls.
 The success was short-lived, however, as Michigan defeated Notre Dame the following week, 25–7.
 It was all downhill after that as the Irish finished 5–6 that year, their first losing season since 1963.
 Faust ended his stint at Notre Dame with a 30–26–1 record, never winning more than seven games in one season and never contending for a national title.
 This included four consecutive losses against Air Force, whom the Irish had never lost to prior to 1982.
 Despite his mediocre record and growing discontent among Irish fans, Faust was allowed to remain at Notre Dame for the entire duration of his five-year contract.